algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/appendix_a_instruction_set_manual.md

 <!-- TODO: Fix opcodes -->

+In this document, all optional parameters in the assembly are denoted in square brackets.
+For example, the absolute value (`abs [rd] rs`) using the same register as the destination and source (`abs ra ra`) can be shortened without specifying the destination (`abs ra`).

 Note for all immediate instruction: Since the difference between a register and an immediate value can easily be made, the mnemonics with immediate values (I type) can be written like their register (R type) counterpart.
 Example `addi ra 5` can be written `add ra 5`.

 <style>